 The Corporation depends on the business and technical expertise of its Board of Directors and its key personnel.
 There is little possibility that this dependence will decrease in the near term.
-As the Corporation's operations expand, additional general management resources will be required.
-The Corporation, through the Board of Directors, may not be able to attract and retain additional qualified personnel and this would have a negative effect on the Corporation's operations.
+As the Corporation's operations expand, additional management resources will be required.
+The Corporation may not be able to attract and retain additional experienced qualified personnel in respect of the Corporation's insurance solutions business.
+The failure to attract and retain qualified personnel for the Corporation's current and expected business plans would have a negative effect on operations and could adversely affect the Corporation's business, financial condition and results of operations.

-Limited operating history for the Corporation's new current strategy
+Limited operating history for the Corporation's current strategy

 Following the completion of the Arrangement, the Corporation changed its investment strategy from a focus on natural resource lending to a broader lending-oriented credit platform with an increasing focus on the alternative asset management business.
 Prior to the Arrangement, the Corporation did not have any record of operating under an investment strategy with a focus on a broader lending-oriented credit platform or as an asset management and investment firm.
-As such, the Corporation is subject to all of the business risks and uncertainties associated with the broadening of its business, including the risk that the Corporation will not achieve its financial objectives as estimated by its management.
-Furthermore, past successes of the Board of Directors in other ventures do not guarantee future successes.
+With the recent acquisition of Ability, the Corporation has continued its transition from a balance sheet oriented investment vehicle to a hybrid asset management business and insurance solutions business.
+As such, the Corporation is subject to all of the business risks and uncertainties associated with the broadening of its businesses, including the risk that the Corporation will not achieve its financial objectives as estimated by management.
+Furthermore, past successes of the Board of Directors and management in other ventures do not guarantee future successes or the success of the Corporation in executing its current strategy.
+The Corporation may alter its business strategies at any time without notice to its shareholders and there is no guarantee that such changes will yield similar or improved results.